“Simplicity, clarity, singleness: these are the attributes that give our lives power and vividness and joy.” – Richard Halloway

 The minimalist life holds benefits for all.

-Unfortunately, many people view minimalism as only for the young single living in the city.
-Numbers of parents living in the suburbs think a minimalist lifestyle is simply out of reach because they have children – as if the two are somehow incompatible.
+Numbers of parents think a minimalist lifestyle is simply out of reach because they have children—as if the two are somehow incompatible.
 But that is not the case.
-As I explain in Simplify, the principles of minimalism are completely within reach no matter how many children you have or where you live.
+As I explain in Clutterfree with Kids, the principles of minimalism are completely within reach no matter how many children you have or where you live.

 - That we don’t need to buy things to be happy.
 We own far fewer things than we did years ago.
 We purchase far fewer things than we did years ago.
 Yet, we are far happier than we were years ago.
 Go figure.

 - That we don’t need to live life like everyone else.
 Even though they are not quite old enough to understand all of the intricacies of our minimlist life, they completely understand that we have made a decision to live different than most people in our neighborhood.
 Our lifestyle has given them permission to live a counter-cultural life.

 - That we live within our means.
 Although our children are not balancing our checkbook, they do hear us speak often about debt, the joy of not being in it, and our desire to stay out of it.

 - That we think carefully about our purchases.
 Because we believe in giving them ample opportunity to find/grow in their interests, we still need to buy things like toys, school supplies, art supplies, and sporting goods.
 We just think through our buying decisions more carefully.
 This is an invaluable lesson for children to learn as they get older.
 We no longer buy something just because we have the money, we buy things because we truly need them.

 - That we gladly share with others.
 Since we became minimalist when they were young, they have grown up watching us donate many of our belongings to others.
 They have seen generosity in action.

 - That clutter is a drag.
 They have seen how minimalism creates a home where clutter is scarce.
 And when it does show up, it can be quickly remedied—and usually is.